-Right now it’s not possible to buy recreational cannabis anywhere in New Jersey, however, experts say it will be at least six months before the first legal cannabis sale will take place in New Jersey.
+Right now it’s not possible to buy recreational cannabis anywhere in New Jersey, however, experts say it will be months before the first legal cannabis sale will take place in New Jersey.

-How to apply for New Jersey Cultivation License
+How to apply for a Cultivation License in NJ

 In order to apply for a Class 1 Cultivation License, the applicant must: